Java Native Access

 Java Native Access (JNA) is a community-developed library that provides Java programs easy access to native shared libraries without using the Java Native Interface (JNI).
 JNA's design aims to provide native access in a natural way with a minimum of effort.
 Unlike JNI, no boilerplate or generated glue code is required.

+Since Java 22, the Foreign Function and Memory API was provided as a standard modern alternative.

 Architecture

 The JNA library uses a small native library called foreign function interface library (libffi) to dynamically invoke native code.
 The JNA library uses native functions allowing code to load a library by name and retrieve a pointer to a function within that library, and uses libffi library to invoke it, all without static bindings, header files, or any compile phase.
 The developer uses a Java interface to describe functions and structures in the target native library.
 This makes it quite easy to take advantage of native platform features without incurring the high development overhead of configuring and building JNI code.

 JNA is built and tested on macOS, Microsoft Windows, FreeBSD / OpenBSD, Solaris, Linux, AIX, Windows Mobile, and Android.
 It is also possible to tweak and recompile the native build configurations to make it work on most other platforms that run Java.